samsquire/ideas4/README.md

  * Monads
  * IO multiplexing as in epoll and kqeueue or IO ports
  * Event loops
- * Batch window processing systems
+ * Batch processing systems that use windows
+ * Locking, semaphores, mutexes

 These problems could be solved in a profoundly effective way with the right abstraction and used for all cases.